 - Any student who has been out as many as five years or who wishes to return after the time limit for completing the degree must re-apply through the Admissions Office. - Students who officially apply for a Leave of Absence and then return when the leave expires do not need to re-apply.
-After consultation with her/his advisor, the student need only register online or submit a completed registration form to the Registrar. - A student who officially withdraws and is out for more than one year, a student who withdraws unofficially, a student who has been suspended, or a student who does not return after a leave of absence is required to meet with the Academic Dean.
+After consultation with her/his advisor, the student need only register online or with her/his advisor. - A student who officially withdraws and is out for more than one year, a student who withdraws unofficially, a student who has been suspended, or a student who does not return after a leave of absence is required to meet with the Academic Dean.
 The Dean may require reapplication materials such as but not limited to a Letter of Recommendation or a letter from a physician verifying an illness.